milutinnedeljkovicc/SchoolTimeTable/README.md

-# Class Scheduler - Android App
+# School TimeTable - Android Application

 ![logoforgit](https://github.com/user-attachments/assets/c37a3031-3337-4022-8097-c3c4a92235ff)

-Class Scheduler is an Android application designed to help students and professionals organize their daily schedules, tasks, and classes efficiently.
+School TimeTable is an Android application designed to help students and professionals organize their daily schedules, tasks, and classes efficiently.
 Built with **Java** and **XML**, this app allows users to add subjects, schedule tasks, and organize them by time, ensuring they never miss a class or deadline.

 ---